kallemov/Datasaur_sentiment_analysis/README.md

-##AutoSAL: Automated Sentiment Analysis Labeling
+## AutoSAL: Automated Sentiment Analysis Labeling

+Bak Kallemov, Insight AI Felllowship AISV20B project.

-This is the Insight AI Felllowship AISV20B project Datasaur.ai consulting project
+This is a consulting project for Datasaur.ai .

-The goal of this project is to develop, implement and deploy a automatic sentiment analysis for the Datasaur.ai labeling software
+The goal of this project is to leverage the existing labeling software from Datasaur.ai with automatic pre-labeling based on applying of sentiment analysis of fine-tuned BERT and XLNet classification models.

-#Project description
+### Project description

 ## Requisites